 K. Thompson and H. T. Tran, Application of a Defender-Attacker-Defender Model to the U.S. Air Transportation Network, 2018 IEEE International Symposium on Technologies for Homeland Security, Woburn, MA, 2018.

 L. Antul, S. Ricks, L. Cho, M. Cotter, R. B. Jacobs, A. Markina-Khusid, J. Kamenetsky, J. Dahmann, and H. T. Tran, "Toward Scaling Model-Based Engineering for Systems of Systems," 2018 IEEE Aerospace Conference, Big Sky, MT, 2018.

-  K. Thompson and H. T. Tran, Operational Perspectives into the Resilience of the US Air Transportation Network Against Intelligent Attacks, IEEE Intelligent Transportation Systems (submitted 07/2018, under review).
+K. Thompson and H. T. Tran, Operational Perspectives into the Resilience of the US Air Transportation Network Against Intelligent Attacks, IEEE Intelligent Transportation Systems (submitted 07/2018, preparing revision).